jpbeverly/Project_Page_County/README.md

 * Other Crime?
 * Incarceration Rates?

--Output: State Map – Shaded counties to compare Page with other counties in Virginia
+### [ ] Output: State Map – Shaded counties to compare Page with other counties in Virginia